Transactions are committed by SQL when successful or rolled back when not (if they encounter errors or are explicitly canceled).

-Other queries that depend on the not-yet-committed transaction will use data that is not up to date and errors might be caused
+Other queries that depend on the not-yet-committed transaction will use data that is not up to date, and errors might be caused.

-Log files keep inflating, leading to full disks.
+In some cases, log files keep inflating, leading to full disks.

 Expected behavior :